Vercel setup for server-side tracking

 401 invalid signatureSecret doesn't matchRe-copy the secret from Vercel and paste into Cleotic

-404 tracking site not foundWrong drain URL or deleted tracking siteVerify the URL matches what the Cleotic Snippet modal shows
+404 tracking site not foundWrong drain URL or deleted tracking siteVerify the URL matches what the Cleotic Setup modal shows

 413 request entity too largeVery rare -- oversized batchContact support@cleotic.ai